inspirehep/inspirehep/README.md

 Visual tests are run only on `headless` mode.
 So `yarn test:dev` which uses the headed browser will ignore them.
 Running existing visual tests and updating/creating snapshots requires `run-cypress-tests.sh` script.

-For continous runs (when local DB has required records etc.), the script can be reduced to only the last line in favor of speed.
+For continous runs (when local DB is running and has required records etc.), the script can be reduced to only the last part `sh cypress-tests-run.sh`

 ### e2e